Shayan414/shayan414/README.md

 ### 👋 Hi, I'm Shayan

-I'm a **Fullstack Software Developer** with a strong foundation in C++, Python, JavaScript, and modern frameworks like React and .NET.
+I'm a **Fullstack Software Developer** with a strong foundation in C++, Python, JavaScript, and modern frameworks like React and Flask.
 I’m passionate about building efficient, scalable solutions—from backend systems to interactive user interfaces.

 #### 🛠️ Tech Stack & Tools:
 - **Languages:** C++, Python, JavaScript, C#, HTML/CSS, Dockerfile